 Unfortunately, we are unable to accommodate pets….
 The reasons that pets are not permitted on any tour is to ensure the comfort of all tour participants, as well as ensuring that we maintain the ecological integrity of the areas visited on the tour, and reducing the chance of wildlife encounters.

 Q: Are your tours wheelchair accessible?

 Not really, no. The thing is, the tours themselves involve travel along unpaved hiking trails, which are not wheelchair-friendly.
 Please contact us for more information about a private tour to a location that may be wheelchair-accessible.

 Q: Do you offer a discount for seniors or students?

 We’re all made of star-stuff.
 We don’t discriminate against anyone, whether you’re a child, a child-at-heart, an extra-terrestrial being or artificial intelligence.
 The only discount available is the more people that are on a specific tour, the lower the price everyone pays.

 Q: I still don't understand the different tour prices...?

-If you make a reservation for 2 or 3 people, the price per person is $79.
-If another group then books the same tour as you, after you've made your reservation (and the total number of tour participants is 4-5), then everyone on that tour pays the lower rate of $65.
-And let's say yet another group books that same tour (and the group total exceeds 6) then the price per person is $49.
+If you make a reservation for 2 or 3 people, the price per person will be that found under the "Tier 3 Pricing" column of the price chart on each tour description.
+If another group then books the same tour as you, after you've made your reservation (and the total number of tour participants is 4-5), then everyone on that tour pays the lower rate of "Tier 2 Pricing".
+And let's say yet another group books that same tour (and the group total exceeds 6) then the price per person will be "Tier 1 Pricing" - the best possible rate!
 The reason we charge these tiered rates for smaller groups is because we want to be able to accommodate very small groups, but we still have to cover our operating costs.
 Keep in mind that if you are paying a higher price, it means you are also getting a far more intimate/private tour!